islasimpson/CAM7_vertres_paper/README.md

 ### Pre-computations

 * Calculation of daily TEM diagnostics from daily fluxes output directly from CAM.
+Computed using scripts in `./DATA_SORT/TEMdiags/day/` and files are saved in `$DATAROOT/DATA_SORT/TEMdiags/day/`
-Computed using scripts in `./DATA_SORT/TEMdiags/mon/` and files are saved in `$DATAROOT/DATA_SORT/TEMdiags/mon/`
+* Calculation of monthly averaged TEM diagnostics from the daily averaged TEM diagnostics.
+Computed using scripts in `./DATA_SORT/TEMdiags/mon/` and files are saved in `$DATAROOT/DATA_SORT/TEMdiags/mon`